 The original Memorandum of Agreement (MOA) between the California Department of Fish and Game (CDFG), CAW, and the District was developed in July 1983 to balance CDFG's requirement to conserve and protect the fish and wildlife resources of the state and CAW's responsibility to supply water to the citizens of the communities of the Monterey Peninsula.
 This MOA is modified each year to reflect specific storage conditions and inflow projections at Los Padres and San Clemente Reservoirs in the Upper Carmel River watershed.
 Specifically, the MOA addresses the release of water into the Carmel River from San Clemente Dam and was originally designed to maximize surface flow to the Narrows during the low-flow season.
-In addition to specifying minimum flow releases from San Clemente Dam, the MOA limits CAW diversions from San Clemente Dam to the Carmel Valley Filter Plant (CVFP) and directs how CAW pumps water from the Lower Valley Wells.
+In addition to specifying minimum flow releases from San Clemente Dam, the MOA limits CAW diversions from San Clemente Dam to the Carmel Valley Filter Plant (CVFP) and directs how CAW pumps water from the Lower and Upper Valley Wells, respectively.
 Normally, the MOA is formulated in May and remains in force until the end of December.
 The agreement may be modified or extended by mutual consent of all the parties.

-Implementation and Activities During 2005-2006
+Implementation and Activities During 2006-2007

-• 2005 MOA - The 2005 MOA was developed on April 25, 2005, approved by the District Board on May 16, 2005 and signed by all the MOA representatives by September 26, 2005.1 Based on storage conditions and expected reservoir inflows, it was agreed that CAW would maintain minimum flows in the Carmel River at the Sleepy Hollow Weir of 20 cubic feet per second (cfs) in May and June, 11 cfs in July, 8 cfs in August, 7 cfs in September, and 6 cfs during the period from October through December 2005.
-The 2005 MOA included terms to limit CAW diversions at San Clemente Dam during low-flow periods, except during an emergency, as defined in SWRCB Order WRO 2002-0002, allow production from CAW's Russell Wells at a maximum rate of 0.5 cfs, and limit operation of CAW wells in the Carmel Valley above Robinson Canyon Road Bridge during low-flow periods and require CAW to make reasonable efforts to operate the lower Carmel Valley wells in sequence from the most downstream well, progressing upstream as wells are needed and available for production.

-• 2006 MOA - The 2006 MOA was developed on May 4, 2006, approved by the District
+- 2006 MOA The 2006 MOA was developed on May 4, 2006, approved by the District Board on June 22, 2006 and signed by all the MOA representatives by July 25, 2006.
+Based on storage conditions and expected reservoir inflows, it was agreed that CAW would maintain minimum flows in the Carmel River at the Sleepy Hollow Weir of 10 cfs in June through September and 8 cfs during the period from October through December 2006.
+The 2006 MOA included terms to limit CAW diversions at San Clemente Dam during low-flow periods, except during an emergency, as defined in SWRCB Order WRO 2002-0002, allow production from CAW's Russell Wells at a maximum rate of 0.5 cfs, and limit operation of CAW wells in the Carmel Valley above Robinson Canyon Road Bridge during low-flow periods and require CAW to make reasonable efforts to operate the lower Carmel Valley wells in sequence from the most downstream well, progressing upstream as wells are needed and available for production. - 2007 MOA The 2007 MOA was developed on April 13, 2007, approved by the District Board on May 21, 2007 and signed by all the MOA representatives by June 21, 2007.
+The meeting was conducted earlier in the year than normal because of the dry inflow conditions that persisted in WY 2006-07.
+As originally executed, the 2007 MOA was to be effective May 1 through December 31, 2007.